KurikoKazumi116/FoxRunner/README.md

 1> What your project is/does (and what it's called)

-This is a game made from PYGAME Library, inspired by the chrome dino game when you loose internet connection.
+This is a game made from PYGAME Library, named FoxRunner and inspired by the chrome dino game when you loose internet connection.

 2> Why you made your project
 I made this project to learn more about the capablities of Python code, and to make a game if we lose internet.